ONSBigData/parsing_company_accounts/README.md

 # To be fixed;

+In xbrl_image_parset.py <- some kind of error in determining sentence bounding boxes, getting the word "note" stretched across the page, and multi-line sentences taking up negative space.

 "parsed" field should be False if no elements extracted from document.
 Currently it's False only if the document can't be opened in the first place.